veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

     std::wcout << U("There was an error during blob downloading: ") << e.what() << std::endl;
 }
 ```
-Finally we can delete blob if its not needed anymore
+Finally, we can delete blob if it’s not needed anymore.
  ```cpp
 try
 {